aquarazorda/blog/src/pages/about.md

 title: "About"
 ---

-I like functional programming, electronic music, fast cars and pretty girls.
+I like functional programming, fast cars & electronic music.